PyCQA/flake8-pyi/README.rst

 * Y013: Non-empty class body must not contain "...".
 * Y014: All default values for arguments must be "...".
 A stronger version of Y011 that includes arguments without type annotations.
-* Y015: Top-level attribute must not have a default value.
-* Y016: Instance attribute must not have a default value other than "...".
+* Y015: Attribute must not have a default value other than "...".

 The following warnings are disabled by default: